Education + English Double

 When combined with Education, the English major requires each student to take 11 courses in English:

-LNG 201 – Introduction to the English Language OR LNG 202 – Structure and History of the English Language OR WLC 215 Introduction to Linguistics
+LNG 201 – Introduction to the English Language (recommended choice) OR LNG 202 – Structure and History of the English Language OR WLC 215 Introduction to Linguistics

 Note: Only 6 courses at the 200-level (and none below the 200-level) will apply to the English liberal arts major, so plan wisely.